-Schedule J summarizes the development of the actuarial value of assets as of December 31, 2008.
+Schedule J summarizes the development of the actuarial value of assets as of December 31, 2009.
 The assets are based on the financial statements prepared by SERS.
 The asset valuation method smoothes out year-to-year fluctuations in the market value.
 The approach gradually recognizes, over a 5-year period, the differences between total investment return and the actuarial assumed annual rate of return (8.5 percent prior to 2009; 8.0 percent for 2009 and later).
-This smoothing method recognizes 20 percent of the 2008 asset loss of \$13.6 billion this year, with the remainder to be recognized over the next four years.
+This smoothing method recognizes 20 percent of the 2009 asset gain of \$1.2 billion this year, with the remainder to be recognized over the next four years.